 Superior Room with Hillside View

 A charming room, with polished wooden floors, comfortable bed and small bathroom.
-There was a safe in the room available for use free of charge and wifi which was great!
+A safe is provided free of charge as well as wifi, which was great!
 Filtered water was provided daily.
 The room was located above the lounge bar area.
-As a result of this you could hear some noise from downstairs if it became noisy at night, but I have to say it didn’t really bother me.
-I only heard a lot of noise on one evening and had I not been so tired, I would have probably been in the bar area myself and I wouldn’t have even know about it.
+As a result of this you could hear some noise from downstairs if it became noisy at night.
+It didn’t really bother me.
+I only heard a lot of noise on one evening and had I not been so tired, I would have probably been in the bar area myself anyway.

 There wasn’t much of a view being at the back of the hotel, it really was just the hillside to look at, but that didn’t bother me either, since I just came here to sleep!
 The resort was fantastic and I felt very lucky to be staying here.